Menopause Advice & Common Symptoms

 Key Information

-Menopause marks the end of a woman’s menstrual cycle and is medically defined as occurring 12 months after a woman’s final period.
-The National Health Service describes Menopause as the end of a woman's periods due to reduced hormone levels, usually occurring between the age of 45 and 55, however, menopause can differ from person to person and can start a lot earlier or later.
-Menopause usually occurs naturally, but at times there may be some specific reasons that might bring the menopause on earlier, including surgeries such as an oophorectomy (removal of the ovaries) or hysterectomy (removal of the uterus).
-Some other causes of early menopause can include specific treatments or medication such as during cancer treatment, or can even be genetic.
-Still, sometimes a clear cause cannot be determined.
+Menopause marks the end of a woman’s menstrual cycle and is medically defined as occurring 12 months after a woman’s final period. which usually occurs between the age of 45 and 55.
+However, the menopause experience differs from person to person and may start considerably earlier or later.
+Menopause usually occurs naturally, but can be induced by surgical procedures such as an oophorectomy (removal of the ovaries) or hysterectomy (removal of the uterus).
+Other causes of early menopause can include specific medication and other treatments for cancer, or there may be genetic reasons, but sometimes a clear cause cannot be determined.

 Common Symptoms